 Lewis & Clark National Historical Park at Fort Clatsop in Astoria, Oregon, is a hub focusing on the lore of early explorers.
 A small ship cruise visiting here heralds the legacy of two great western rivers: the Columbia and the Snake.

-Columbia & Snake Rivers Journey over seven days embraces culture and history with the food and wine bounties of the Pacific Northwest.
-This trip recently acquired Food Alliance affiliation ensuring that local and sustainable are prominent in in every culinary presentation.
-Guests will be on board either 62-passenger National Geographic Sea Bird or 62-passenger National Geographic Sea Lion.
+Columbia & Snake Rivers Journey over 8 days embraces culture and history with the food and wine bounties of the Pacific Northwest.
+This trip’s Food Alliance affiliation ensures that local and sustainable are prominent in every culinary presentation.
+Guests will be on board one of two pairs of sister ships: either 62-passenger National Geographic Sea Bird or Sea Lion, or 100-guest National Geographic Quest or Venture.

-This blog detailing how to cruise a National Park is among AdventureSmith Explorations’ extensive travel resources.
+This blog detailing ways to cruise a National Park is among AdventureSmith Explorations’ extensive travel resources.
 Visit our Small Ship Cruise Guides page for even more tips and inspiration to plan your cruise.